phalcon-orphanage/docs/en/reference/models.rst

 the correct charset in the connection parameters or in the database configuration, as a wrong charset will produce undesired effects when storing or retrieving data.

-Additionally you can set the parameter "bindTypes", this allows to define how the parameters should be binded according to its data type:
+Additionally you can set the parameter "bindTypes", this allows defining how the parameters should be bound according to its data type:

 .. code-block:: php